hyperstack-org/hyperstack/README.md

 ## The Cache store

-Synchromesh uses the rails cache to keep track of what connections are alive in a transport independent fashion.
+HyperMesh uses the rails cache to keep track of what connections are alive in a transport independent fashion.
 Rails 5 by default will have caching off in development mode.

 Check in `config/development.rb` and make sure that `cache_store` is never being set to `:null_store`.